Seek Returns logo

 Min

-A Net Profit Margin of 22.64% places AVGO in the upper quartile for the Semiconductors industry, signifying strong profitability and more effective cost management than most of its peers.
+A Net Profit Margin of 21.08% places PM in the upper quartile for the Tobacco industry, signifying strong profitability and more effective cost management than most of its peers.

-AVGO vs. PM: A comparison of their Net Profit Margin against their respective Semiconductors and Tobacco industry benchmarks.
+AVGO vs. PM: A comparison of their Net Profit Margin (TTM) against their respective Semiconductors & Semiconductor Equipment and Tobacco industry benchmarks.

 AVGO